nathanielcastillo/Cyclistic-Case-Study/README.md

 Total - 5719877 rows of data

 # Process
-### Data Cleaning Tools

-Data cleaning will be done in MySQL as there are a total of over 5.7 million rows of data which is too much for Microsoft Excel to process efficiently
-The code used will be documented below

 ### Creating Master Table
 This will hold all the data from the 12 CSVs as 2023_ride_data